kudiersky/AccessKeyAgeSES/ReadMe.md

 ## Getting Started

-This app runs from the terminal and will retreive access key data (exclusive of the access key value), if users in an account and store themin a DDB.
+This lambda will retreive access key data and store them in a DDB.
 Further a SES templated email will be sent to a predefined SES email.

 ### Prerequisites

 aws credentials
-node.js
-npm
-aws-sdk
 registered SES email for recipient and domain

 ### Installing